Vembanad lake continues to shrink and decay, 20 years after Ramsar tag | Law-Order

 ''This is one of the major conflicts in the area,'' he added.

-Another conflict, he pointed out was tourism, which while a major boost to the state's economy could pose a threat to the ecology and water quality of the lake, and its wetland system of waste disposal and treatment along the lake was not closely monitored.
+Another conflict, he pointed out was tourism, which while a major boost to the state's economy could pose a threat to the ecology and water quality of the lake and its wetland system if waste disposal and treatment along the lake was not closely monitored.

 On this aspect, Ariff said that residences and resorts along the lake shore discharge their waste into the river and many of the houseboats do not have eco-friendly or bio-toilets.